bigtoga/Examples/Cloud - Azure/Azure Virtual Machines/Service tiers of VMs.md

 Basic overview - good enough to pass exams with:

 - If any of the below name “ends with an s”, that means it supports premium SSDs / Azure Premium Files
+- Generally speaking, pricing goes up as the letter goes up.
+Not 100% true but useful sometimes

 [This documentation page](https://azure.microsoft.com/en-us/pricing/details/virtual-machines/series/) is where you want to go for more details.
 I created the chart below based on the “monthly pricing” for each class on that page as of June 2020.
 I left off Mv2 since it was such an outlier.